Serve Fig Jam alongside Goat Cheese, Cheddar, Brie, Blue Cheese, and Camembert.

 This cheese pairs well with fig jam because of its salty, sweet, nutty taste.

-Its buttery notes also complement the fig’s natural sweetness.
+Its buttery notes also go with the fig's natural sweetness.

 Try serving Gruyere cheese on toasted baguettes or grilled sandwiches with fig jam for an easy, delicious appetizer or snack.